Askill/YT-thumb-roller/README.md

 # YT-thumb-roller
-Automatically rotate youtube thumbnails, if you're not VIP enough for youtube to gtrant you the ability
+Automatically rotate youtube thumbnails, if you're not VIP enough for youtube to grant you the ability.